pretorben/sweet-libs/readme.md

 **Note: The deliverable for this (see below) counts as one homework grade.**

-By yourself or in a group, please pick a useful library or technology we have not covered in class.
+By yourself or with one or more others of your choosing, please pick a useful library or technology we have not covered in class.
 Then:

 ### Build something